-In column 1 of Table 5 A, we use a measure of total aid without the technical assistance component.
+In column 1 of Table 5A, we use a measure of total aid without the technical assistance component.
 We continue to find evidence of a negative impact on labor-intensive industries.
-And, consistent with the prior that technical assistance is more import-intensive, the magnitude of the coefficient is larger than in the core specification (-4.1 percent compared to -3.5 percent).
+And, consistent with our prior that technical assistance is more import-intensive, the magnitude of the coefficient is larger than in the core specification (-4.1 percent compared to -3.5 percent).
 In column 2, we introduced technical assistance as the aid measure and find that the coefficient, though still negative and significant, is smaller in absolute value (-2.6 percent).
-Nevertheless, the coefficient is still negative and significant, which may, in part, be
+Nevertheless, the coefficient is still negative and significant, which may, in part, be explained by the fact that technical aid may proxy for all forms of aid or that there is fungibility between types of aid.